-WebAdmin will work with other browsers, such as Firefox and Chrome, however, the look and feel may be slightly different.
+WebAdmin will work with other browsers, such as Firefox and Chrome, however, the look and feel may be different.

 Configure your browser to allow cookies and pop-up requests from the server on which Fujitsu Enterprise Postgres is installed.
 Refer to "Appendix A Recommended WebAdmin Environments" for information on how to change the pop-up request settings and other recommended settings.

-- WebAdmin does not run in Windows(R) safe mode. - If the same instance is operated from multiple WebAdmin windows, it will not work correctly. - If the same instance is operated from multiple WebAdmin versions, it will not work correctly.
-Always use the latest version of WebAdmin for instance operations. - For efficient use of WebAdmin, it is recommended not to use the browser [Back] and [Forward] navigation buttons, the [Refresh] button, and context-sensitive menus, including equivalent keyboard shortcuts. - Copying and pasting the WebAdmin URLs are not supported.
-Additionally, bookmarking of WebAdmin URLs is not supported. - It is recommended to match the language between the instance server locale and WebAdmin. - WebAdmin supports only one language: English. - It is recommended to change the WebAdmin language setting from the instance details page only. - It is recommended to operate WebAdmin using the WebAdmin launcher. - WebAdmin uses the labels "Data storage path", "Backup storage path" and "Transaction log path" to indicate "data storage destination", "backup data storage destination" and "transaction log storage destination" respectively.
-In this manual these terms are used interchangeably. - If the browser was not operated for a fixed period (about 30 minutes), the session will time out and the login page will be displayed again for the next operation. - Port access permissions - If a port is blocked (access permissions have not been granted) by a firewall, enable use of the port by granting access.
-Refer to the vendor document for information on how to grant port access permissions. - Consider the security risks carefully when opening ports. - When creating or importing an instance in WebAdmin, set the log_directory parameter in postgresql.conf to '/var/tmp/fsep_version/ instanceAdminUser_instanceNamePortNumber/log'.
+Notes on operations

+- It will not work correctly if you operate the same instance from multiple WebAdmin screens at the same time. - If you want to manage multiple versions of an instance, operate with the latest version of WebAdmin. - It is recommended not to use the browser [Back] and [Forward] navigation buttons, the [Refresh] button, and context-sensitive menus, including equivalent keyboard shortcuts. - Do not copy and paste or bookmark the URL of the WebAdmin login screen and skip directly.

+Considerations for Using Transparent Data Encryption

+After you create an instance in WebAdmin, follow the documentation for each feature in the Operation Guide for additional setup tasks.

+About the PostgreSQL Configuration File Relationship

+When creating or importing an instance in WebAdmin, set the log_directory parameter in postgresql.conf to '/var/tmp/fsep_version/instanceAdminUser_instanceNamePortNumber/log'.

 Note that resources placed in /var/tmp that have not been accessed for 30 days or more will be deleted by the default settings of the operating system.
 Therefore, consider excluding instances created using WebAdmin from deletion targets in the operating system settings if you need to stop those instances for a long time.

-4.3.1.1 Logging in to WebAdmin
+4.3.1.2 Logging in to WebAdmin